-Ability's appointed actuary is responsible for determining the amount of insurance contract liabilities in accordance with standards established by the Canadian Institute of Actuaries.
+Insurance contract liabilities are determined in accordance with standards established by the Canadian Institute of Actuaries.
 Insurance contract liabilities, net of reinsurance assets, have been determined using the Canadian Asset Liability Method ("CALM") as permitted by IFRS 4, Insurance Contracts.
 Additional information regarding insurance contract liabilities is included in Note 13.